-11.23 The Submission Version ELP and SA Report will be submitted to the Planning Inspectorate for Examination in Public.
-Should the Inspector require any Major Modifications to the ELP, these will be reviewed to see if the modifications would need a further SA.
-Any alterations would be subject to further consultation.
-The Council will subsequently adopt the ELP and a Post Adoption Statement on the SA process, summarising the findings of the assessment, will be published.
+11.23 The Main Modifications ELP and SA Report will be issued for consultation and any comments received will be taken into consideration.
+Should the Inspector consider the Plan to be sound the Council will subsequently adopt the ELP and a Post Adoption Statement on the SA process, summarising the findings of the assessment, will be published.